vadimv/server-components/README.md

                                                h1("This is a heading"),
                                                div(attr("class", "par"),
                                                    p("This is a paragraph"),
-                                                   p(state.text)) // adds a paragraph with a text from the state object's 'text' field
+                                                   p(state.text)) // adds a paragraph with a text from the state object )
-                                              )
                                         );
 ```